I had this moment on a hiking trail last week. Catching my breath. Watching ants. It hit me like a lightning bolt.

 return False

-Looking ahead, I’m super excited about what’s coming:
+I’m excited about what’s coming:

 - Swarm intelligence making microservices smarter